-Members and friends of ALC Court Watch publish weekly articles on racialized data trends, eye-witness stories, abolition, and other court and carceral-related happenings and controversies in Allegheny County.
+Members and friends of ALC Court Watch publish articles on racialized data trends, eye-witness stories, abolition, and other court and carceral-related happenings and controversies in Allegheny County.

 On May 18, 2021, Allegheny County became the first county in this nation’s history to abolish solitary confinement by referendum.